 Sometimes you can clean the plug but often it’s just as easy to replace it.

 Speaking of sparks, it wouldn’t be a bad idea to inspect your spark arrestor.
 This is a common problem with an easy fix that a lot of people don’t consider.

 Basically, the spark arrestor is a screen that arrests sparks.
 Or, to put it another way, it prevents sparks produced within the engine from coming out.

 However, like air and fuel filters, the spark arrestor can also get clogged up with dirt and other debris that limits its function and can lead to an engine cutting out.

-If your spark arrestor is dirty, clean it with a wire brush and reinstall.
+If your spark arrestor is dirty, clean it with a wire brush and reinstall it.

 Yes, if you haven’t noticed, it’s time to move on to the stuff you normally inspect and replace.
 Now it’s time to investigate items that aren’t common issues but, if they have problems, will lead to poor engine performance and stalls.

 The first was the spark arrestor.
-The next are your strimmer’s gaskets.
-Gaskets are designed for creating a tight seal where to pieces meet to form a connection.
+The next is your strimmer’s gaskets.
+Gaskets are designed to create a tight seal where two pieces meet to form a connection.
 If you have damaged gaskets, you can have everything from leaks to improper intake air.

 A strimmer doesn’t have that level of courtesy.
 But you can still usually tell when a gasket is leaking.
 Look for fuel and oil streaks where they shouldn’t be.

 Ah, but what about a bad air seal?